MakeSchool-Tutorials/Make-School-iOS-Development-Course/P21-App-Design-Document/content.md

 In the repository, you will find a document called ADD.md.

-Create five main sections (click 'h3' or 'h2' before typing section): Objective, Audience, Experience, Technical, and MVP Milestones.
+There are five main sections: Objective, Audience, Experience, Technical, and MVP Milestones.

-Inside of Technical, create four subsections (use a smaller header for this one): External Services, Screens, View/View Controllers/Classes, Data Models.
+Inside of Technical, there are four subsections: External Services, Screens, View/View Controllers/Classes, Data Models.

 Inside of MVP Milestones list each remaining week of development.